Fiona Jones: Later life

 After studying law at the University of Lincoln, Jones brought a civil case against Nottinghamshire Police for malicious prosecution.
 The case was dismissed in December 2005, leaving her to bear costs of £45,000.
 In an interview, she claimed that a government minister had asked her for sex in return for assisting her to secure promotion.

 Death

-Jones reportedly became reliant on alcohol after she was shunned by her colleagues when she returned to the House of Commons in 1999 - only 34 signed an early day motion welcoming her back to the House of Commons after her conviction was quashed.
+Jones reportedly became reliant on alcohol after she was shunned by her colleagues when she returned to the House of Commons in 1999; only 34 MPs signed an early day motion welcoming her back to the House of Commons after her conviction was quashed.
 Her husband said that she refused to attend Alcoholics Anonymous meetings in case she was recognised.

-She was found dead at her home in Saxilby by her husband, reportedly surrounded by 15 empty vodka bottles.
+She was found dead by her husband at her home in Saxilby; reportedly she was surrounded by 15 empty vodka bottles.
 Her cause of death was reported as alcoholism or alcoholic liver disease.